 Serve as a basis for testing

-All acceptance should be testable, i.e., have a precise pass and fail results.
+All acceptance should be testable, i.e., have precise pass and fail results.
 That’s why the quality assurance team uses them to check if a system works as it’s meant to work.
 On top of that, acceptance criteria come in handy when testing specialists write autotests.

-Who creates acceptance criteria?
+Who creates Acceptance Criteria?

-Either way, a development team has an opportunity to make some inputs to acceptance criteria during the discussion of a particular user story.
+The development team has an opportunity to make some inputs to acceptance criteria during the discussion of a particular user story.
 Yet, there are two essential things to consider.
 First of all, acceptance criteria must be expressed in a simple and not technical language.
 Because, as we already mentioned, people with no technical background will use them.
 And, secondly, acceptance criteria should describe what to build rather than how to make it.

 Significant challenges and mistakes in writing acceptance criteria